Config Compliance Check

 In the course of this, CCC analyzes the configurations of devices monitored by ERAMON while applying pre-defined sets of rules.
 The example below examines a configuration for the presence of the “172.22.10.10” ntp server:

 These rulesets are the result of those previously specified and binding corporate guidelines.
-Within these sets of rules the network administrator can determine which configuration commands are permitted in the configurations, as well as their frequency and/or content.
+Within these sets of rules the network administrator can determine which configuration commands are permitted in the configurations, as well as their frequency, format and/or content.
 The ruleset is defined by regular expressions, while also allowing the configuration in question to be searched in sections.
 CCC then monitors the conformity of the current configuration and will send an alert in the event of errors to the responsible member of staff (event, e-mail, etc.).

 ERAMON not only covers the technical aspects of this task, such as the transmission of error alerts or configuration violations to ensure their appropriate clearance, but it also supports corporate processes, e.g. service assurance, with appropriate reports and direct integration into workflow systems.
 Using ERAMON CCC and other supporting modules from the NMS range would therefore provide you with measurable proof of successful changes, for example, within the corporate-wide change management.